ngujoe/FontFinder/README.md

 OCR application to identify the specific font a type text is.

 ## Foundation Code
-Foundation code is imported from Tesserac.
+Foundation code is imported from Tesseract.